-Are you an investor in search of branching out of investing in Canadian and American stocks?
-The Vanguard FTSE Developed All Cap ex North America Index ETF (VIU) could be an ideal solution for you.
+Want to invest outside of Canadian and American stocks?
+The Vanguard VIU ETF could be an ideal solution for you.

-In this Vanguard VIU ETF review, I will take a closer look at the product to help you understand why it might be an ideal pick for you.
+In this Vanguard VIU ETF review, I will look closer at the product to help you understand why it might be the right pick for you.

 ex-North American ETF